YongzhiLi0302/Info201_BB4_Final_Project/README.md

 * How many hosts are running a business with multiple listings and where they?

 The tools are presented simply as a interactive map, dataset with filter and text/plot analysis.

+# About Map and Analysis

+In our map, there are two categories in Airbnb listing explorer: Neighbourhood Group & Color.
+In the neighborhood group, users can choose which area they want to find a place to live.
+In color, it divides into price & rating, each of both has some intervals to represent the difference.
+For example, if users choose to see the housing price information in Downtown, they can click to choose "Downtown", "Price", all the information in that area will show up on the map, and houses with different price intervals will show in different colors on the map.
+Moreover, every point in the map has its own hyperlink related to Airbnb for users to get information.

+For our analysis, we created some histograms to investigate the ratio of many aspects in different areas in Seattle, including room types, house types and price range.
+The main idea for our analysis is to provide more general data for travelers and property owners to check some factors may influence their housing choices or price setting.

 # Disclaimer